CHFS Emergency Planning: A History

 In Kentucky, much was in place before 2001 in terms of the state’s ability to prevent, prepare for and cope with all types of health hazards whether natural, manmade or bioterrorism.

-The Department for Public Health (DPH) – within the Cabinet for Health & Family Services (CHFS) – develops and supports public health programs and activities for all citizens of Kentucky.
+The Department for Public Health (DPH) in the Cabinet for Health and Family Services (CHFS) develops and supports public health programs and activities for all citizens of Kentucky.

-• The CHFS has made significant additions to its emergency communications network as well.
-A comprehensive new database – The Health Alert Network – links all health professionals statewide; the Poison Control Network can be activated as a primary contact for the public in a dire emergency; the ProAct video conference network can bring local, state and national experts face to face with clinicians and public health officials in the event of an incident of national significance; and a major disaster response training program, Ky.Train.Org, is underway for public health and other emergency responders.
+- CHFS has made significant additions to its emergency communications network as well.
+A comprehensive new database – The Health Alert Network – links all health professionals statewide; the Poison Control Network can be activated as a primary contact for the public in a dire emergency; the ProAct video conference network can bring local, state and national experts face to face with clinicians and public health officials in the event of an incident of national significance; and a major disaster response training program, Ky.Train.Org, is under way for public health and other emergency responders.

 From the state level to the most rural community, Kentucky’s public health officials and emergency management personnel – along with the new regional training coordinators, epidemiologists and public health preparedness planners – are dedicated to collaborating across agency lines with one goal in mind: To prevent disasters every day.